-- Phase one: A pre-pilot with the Minimum Viable Product of the iFLEX Framework and Assistants has been carried out with selected users (this phase has already been concluded). - Phase two: A small-scale pilot including the iFLEX Framework with full functionality will be validated with small-scale pilot groups. - Phase three: The improved iFLEX Framework will be deployed and validated in large-scale pilots.
+- Phase one: A pre-pilot with the Minimum Viable Product of the iFLEX Framework and Assistants has been carried out with selected users (this phase has already been concluded). - Phase two: A small-scale pilot including the iFLEX Framework with full functionality will be validated with small-scale pilot groups. - Phase three: The improved iFLEX Framework is deployed and validated in large-scale pilots.

-This document describes the revised common iFLEX Framework in Phase two.
-Compared to the initial framework, the main updates include the fully revision of the implementation and documentation of the modules to match the second phase status.
+This document describes the final common iFLEX Framework in Phase three.
+Compared to the initial framework, the main updates of the phase two include the fully revision of the implementation and documentation of the modules to match the second phase status, whereas the phase three validates and refines the implementations with the help of real-world pilots.